Articles , Cases , Glossary

 andre-branding-car-branding

 One more example is a mascot logo designed by Tubik for Whizzly, the social network for showcasing talents and sharing creative projects.
-The target audience of the app is teenagers and young adults, so the character had to set the connection with them and transfer the needed mood at once.
+The app’s target audience is teenagers and young adults, so the character had to establish a connection with them and convey the required mood at once.
 The creative search brought the team to this cool monkey that knows the taste of fame.
-Animated logo version to use on the splash screen and promo animations allowed for adding an even brighter emotional background.
+Animated logo version for the splash screen and promo animations, allowing an even brighter emotional background.

 mascot logo design